-Albert is the director of the Master of Arts in Intelligence and Security Studies and an assistant professor of political science at Augusta University.
+Albert is the director of the Master of Arts in Intelligence and Security Studies and an associate professor of political science at Augusta University.
 He received his PhD in international relations and American politics from the University of Connecticut in 2009.
 His research interests include ethnic conflict and terrorism, theology and modern politics, and political science education.
 His work has been published in journals including Politics, East European Politics, Iran and the Caucasus, and Journal of Political Science Education.
 He co-founded and directs Augusta University's Model United Nations Program and teaches courses on American politics, security studies and political philosophy, as well as topics of special interest, including zombies and international relations, hip hop and politics, and James Bond and terrorism.
-Albert is serving as the president of Georgia Political Science Association and is a political opinion contributor to The Augusta Chronicle.

 Areas of Expertise (4)

 - Educational Testing Services Advanced Placement/Reader Certification

 - Armatus Sexual Abuse Risk Management Certification

 Russia's Social Media Propagandists Turning On The War—We Should Expect A Crackdown